drproteus/endos/README.md

 * Vim with Powerline, Nerdtree, and a few other plugins (managed with Vundle).
 * Chromium with uBlock Origin
 * Frozen Bubble, LTris, and SuperTux
+* Fortune and Zen koans fortune file.
+Run `koan` for a Zen koan.

 Still working on adding some more things and smoothing out the kinks.